 • ‘The Spirits Business’ - Vodka Master’s Competition, Ultra-Premium

-• ‘The Spirits Business’ - Vodka Master’s
+• ‘The Spirits Business’ - Vodka Master’s Competition, European Brands

 • And many more

 PACKAGING

 NEFT hit on a taste like no other and we put it in a shape like no other - the NEFT barrel.
 An unbreakable, eco-friendly container that keeps the spirit cold for hours at home, at the beach, at a backyard party, or at an intimate gathering.